 A classic error made when organizations embark on enterprise taxonomy programs is to try to get agreement on a single set of navigational structures.
 That will never work.
 There is no single way to look at all information.

-Enterprise Architecture and Enterprise Taxonomies
+Enterprise Architecture and Enterprise Level Taxonomy Design

-Enterprise architecture, enterprise data standards, enterprise data quality and enterprise governance begin with enterprise taxonomies.
+Enterprise architecture, enterprise data standards, enterprise data quality, and enterprise governance begin with enterprise taxonomies.
 Unfortunately, many taxonomy consultants, information architects, digital agencies, and system integrators do not have a global view of knowledge and information that begins with the conceptual view of structured and unstructured data.
 It is easier to dive into the weeds of a system deployment, functional specifications, or application development.
 Many organizations do not have the patience or vision to begin with this abstract perspective.

 Optimized Customer Experience Requires Optimized Information Flows

 The goal of digital transformation is to more effectively serve customers.
 However, when systems are stitched together through piecemeal integrations with one-off architectures and siloed interests, the information flows that comprise the customer experience cannot be optimized, and therefore neither can the customer experience.
 Every business process in support of the customer requires a reference set of “official” terms – the controlled vocabularies and reference data provided by taxonomy and ontology.
 Master data management depends on consistency across applications provided by taxonomy and ontology.